Local Fragments, Global Gains: Subgraph Counting using Graph Neural Networks: Preliminaries

 \section{Preliminaries}

-We consider a simple graph $G(V,E)$.
-For basic definitions of graph theory, we refer the reader to \cite{west2001introduction}.
-The neighbourhood of a vertex $v$ is the set of all vertices adjacent to it in $G$ (denoted as $N_G(v)$).
-The \emph{closed} neighbourhood of $v$ is the set of all neighbours, including the vertex $v$ (denoted as $N_G[v]$).
-A graph whose all the vertices are of same degree are called \emph{regular graph}.
+We consider a simple undirected graph $G = (V,E)$ with vertex set $V$ and edge set $E$.
+For basic graph-theoretic definitions, we refer the reader to \citep{west2001introduction}.
+The neighbourhood of a vertex $v \in V$ is the set of all adjacent vertices, denoted by $N_G(v)$ (or $\mathcal{N}_G(v)$).
+The \emph{closed neighbourhood}, denoted $N_G[v]$, includes $v$ itself.
+The degree of a node $v$ is denoted by $d_v$.
+The maximum distance from $v$ to any other vertex is its \emph{eccentricity}, and the minimum eccentricity over all vertices gives the \emph{radius} of the graph.
+A graph in which every vertex has the same degree is called a \emph{regular graph}.

-A graph $H$ is called a \emph{subgraph} of $G$ if $V(H)\subseteq V(G)$ and $E(H)\subseteq E(G)$.
-The subgraph induced on $S\subseteq V(G)$ is a graph whose vertex set $S$ contains all the edges in $G$ whose endpoints are in $S$ and is denoted by $G[S]$.
-The \emph{induced subgraph} on a $r$-hop neighbourhood around vertex $v$ is denoted by $G_v^r$.
-Attributed subgraphs are coloured subgraphs, also referred to as Motifs.
+A graph $H$ is a \emph{subgraph} of $G$ if $V(H)\subseteq V(G)$ and $E(H)\subseteq E(G)$.
+The subgraph \emph{induced} on $S \subseteq V(G)$, denoted $G[S]$, contains vertex set $S$ with all edges in $G$ whose endpoints lie in $S$.
+The induced subgraph on an $r$-hop neighbourhood of a vertex $v$ is denoted by $G_v^r$.
+The hop parameter $r$ depends on the pattern being counted.
+For example, $r=1$ suffices for counting triangles, while $r=2$ is required for counting $C_4$.
+Attributed subgraphs (or \emph{motifs}) are subgraphs whose vertices or edges carry additional labels or colours.

-The maximum distance from a vertex to all other vertices is called the \emph{eccentricity} of the vertex.
-The minimum of the eccentricity over all the vertices is called the \emph{radius} of the graph.
-The \emph{center} of the graph is set of vertices such that eccentricity is minimum.
-For pattern counting, we pick one of the center vertex and call it \emph{key vertex}.